 The Bear Gorge got its name because many bears lived in the area, but even for them, the gorge was a difficult and dangerous terrain.

 What should I wear to the gorge?

 Since there is no way to turn back into the gorge, ensure you have stored everything you need in the parking lot.

 - a sandwich and some fruit or chocolate

-- 2 liters of water per person
+- 2 litres of water per person

-- layered, comfortable clothing, a raincoat and rain pants
+- layered, comfortable clothing, a raincoat, and rain pants

 - mosquito and tick repellents